 Be aware that most dental procedures (beyond cleanings and sealants) require the use of a local anesthetic.

 If the procedure was in the upper or lower jaw… the tongue, teeth, lip and surrounding tissue will be numb or asleep for approximately 2 hours.
 Most young children do not understand the effects of local anesthesia, and may chew, scratch, suck, or play with the numb lip, tongue, or cheek.
 These actions can cause minor irritations or may be severe enough to cause swelling, bleeding and abrasions to the tissue.
 Please monitor your child closely for approximately two hours following treatment.
 We recommend that you keep your child on a liquid or soft diet until the anesthetic has completely worn off.
+For any questions, contact us today.

 Bleeding: This may last 15-30 minutes after the tooth extraction.
 Fold one of the gauzes you were given, place it over the bleeding area, have your child bite down and apply pressure on the extraction site for a continuous 10-15 minutes.
 Be aware there is a difference between actual bleeding and slight oozing of blood, which may continue for a longer period.